 The IT Governance Practices the King IV Code™ Recommends

-The King IV Code™ (practices under principle 12 on pages 62 and 63) recommends that the governing body should:
+The King IV Code™ (practices under principle 12) recommends that the governing body should:

 - assume responsibility by setting the direction for how the organisation should approach and address IT,

-- approve policy to give effect to the direction,
+- approve IT policies to give effect to the direction,

 - delegate to management the responsibility to manage IT effectively,